 - DDP- based security keeps you informed and PCs safe

 - Lots of configuration options let techies configure things just as they like.

 In addition to normal firewall processes, Comodo Firewall offers you HIPS-based protection.
 This is visible under the name of Defense+.
 This Defense+ was present in previous versions too, but the one in version 6 is completely customizable.
 In short and simple words, HIPS means prevention-based technology.
 If the firewall suspects any application, it will run the app in a light sandbox.
 This, sandboxing, is a plus point for Comodo firewall over other software firewalls.
 For average users of the Internet, there is no need to get into Defense+ and configure it.
 It learns automatically as you use your computer and as time passes – the alerts you receive – reduce significantly.

 The only problem I still found with this firewall during my short duration of use was that it wouldn’t specify the IP addresses of applications trying to access your computer ports.
 ZoneAlarm does this well, and that is why a year or two ago, I had said ZoneAlarm is better than Comodo Firewall as it allows me to know the origin and destination of packets that my ISP sends via my computer to test the authenticity of Internet usage.
 However, the free version of ZoneAlarm does not appear in the green list at Matousec, so I stopped using it.

 PS: If you are using a VPN or a proxy, exit before installing Comodo DNS (firewall) as your computer might stop responding in the middle of installation.
-Also, it is not good per security point of view when you don’t wish to appear on the Internet.
-You can restart the proxy and VPN after installing Comodo firewall.
+Also, it is not good from a security point of view when you don’t wish to appear on the Internet.
+You can restart the proxy and VPN after installing the Comodo firewall.

 Comodo Firewall Review – Verdict